-- Best overall kids tablet: Amazon Fire HD 8 Kids Edition
+Amazon Fire HD 10 Kids Edition (2021)

 Why you should buy this: Created especially for kids, it’s durable, affordable, packed with age-appropriate content, and comes with a two-year free replacement program.

 Who it's for: Young children with parents on a budget.

 Why we picked the Amazon Fire HD 10 Kids Edition:

 If you're looking for a tablet that's safe and fun for young kids, the Amazon Fire HD 10 Kids Edition ticks all the boxes and then some.
 The parental controls are excellent, allowing you to define exactly how much screen time your kids can have, as well as what they can and can't access, with Amazon Parent Dashboard allowing you to give kids access to apps like Netflix, YouTube, and more.

 It comes with a one-year subscription to Amazon Kids Plus, which offers access to thousands of curated books, movies, TV shows, apps, and games that are suitable for children based on their age.
 It costs $3 per month thereafter.
 You can also set up multiple profiles with tailored content to suit each child’s age.

 The tablet itself features a 10.1-inch 1080p Full HD strengthened aluminosilicate glass screen, 32GB of expandable storage, an impressive 12 hours of battery life, and USB-C charging.